i2-wustl/visualization-ui/README.md

 ### Overlays

 Multiple visual overlays are displayed on the map by the application.
-Each of these overlays have an independent configuration for things like color, size and various other properties.
+Each of these overlays has an independent configuration for things like color, size, and various other properties.
 There are two main types of overlays in the application: `medical_facilities` and `patients`.

 #### medical_facilities

 Medical facility overlays support the following properties:

-- `type`: the category or type of facility such as Hospital, Drive-thru or Testing site.
+- `type`: the category or type of facility such as Hospital, Drive-thru, or Testing site.
 The values available to this property are determined by the values in the `medical_facilities.csv` file.
 - `size`: the size in px units of the overlay circle
 - `fill`: the CSS color value to the overlay circle